Skip to content

 systemctl restart openvidu

-This command will restart the services which changed their configuration files in your entire OpenVidu deployment.
+This command will restart the services whose configuration files changed across your entire OpenVidu deployment.

 PRO V2 Compatibility Configuration#